-1.24 The work on preparing this plan has highlighted a number of projects and initiatives that the Town Council and Plan-It Group would like to take forward.
-These are set out in the Hatherleigh Action Plan in Appendix C. We would also like to hear your feedback on these projects and how you think these can be achieved.
+- 1.20 The work on preparing this plan has highlighted a number of projects and initiatives that the Town Council and Plan-It Group would like to take forward.
+These are set out in the Hatherleigh Action Plan in Appendix B. We would also like to hear your feedback on these projects and how you think these can be achieved or any offers of help. - 1.21 The effectiveness of the plan will be monitored on an annual basis and a report will be presented at the Council's AGM to demonstrate this.
+A full or partial review of the plan will be carried out five years from the date of adoption or sooner should circumstances change significantly.